-Rose Leda Ehler is a litigation associate in the San Francisco office of Munger, Tolles & Olson.
-Her practice currently focuses on complex civil litigation with a particular emphasis on legal problems faced by the entertainment industry.
-She has also conducted internal corporate investigations.
+Rose Leda Ehler is a litigation partner in the Los Angeles office of Munger, Tolles & Olson.
+Her litigation and counseling practice spans a wide variety of matters with a particular emphasis on legal problems faced by the technology and entertainment industries.

 Ms. Ehler also has an active pro bono practice.
-In 2014, she represented the non-profit Coalition to Abolish Slavery and Trafficking (CAST) in Los Angeles Superior Court successfully obtaining a court order to protect the confidentiality of its shelter for survivors of human trafficking.
+Most recently, she briefed, argued and obtained a reversal in the Ninth Circuit against the government on behalf of a client who was wrongfully placed on the No-Fly List.
+In 2016, she represented the non-profit Coalition to Abolish Slavery and Trafficking (CAST) in Los Angeles Superior Court, successfully quashing a criminal subpoena for attorney and caseworker records.
+In 2014, she represented CAST in obtaining a court order to protect the confidentiality of its shelter for survivors of human trafficking.

 Prior to joining the firm, Ms. Ehler clerked for the Honorable Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit.
 She received her J.D. from Stanford Law School, where she served as senior notes editor for the Stanford Law Review and participated in the Supreme Court Litigation Clinic, drafting petitions for certiorari as well as merits briefs before the U.S Supreme Court.